VicentePSalcedo/apollo2/app/README.md

-- add total line at the bottom
-- add export as xlsx button
+Minimum viable product:
+- do excel file formatting
+- make it look pretty
 - configure app checking

-- make it look pretty
-- truncate number of entries in the recent entries list
+Optional:
+- add an ability to edit entries
+- add a feature to change settings